The Home Loan Game (how it actually works)

 I thought that too in the beginning.

-But it doesn't normally work that way.
+But it doesn't usually work that way for most people.

-Normally.. it's a game.
+For most people, it's a game.

 Questions like: